 How to Identify a Swordfish

-Although they are similar in shape to that of a marlin or sailfish, the swordfish is an entirely different billfish type.
-Marlin and sailfish are most often at the top of the water column, while swordfish tend to lurk deep near the seafloor except for sunning themselves occasionally during the hours of sunlight.
+To answer what is a swordfish, although they are similar in shape to that of a marlin or sailfish, the swordfish is an entirely different billfish type.
+Marlin and sailfish are most often at the top of the water column, while swordfish, a North Carolina coastal fish tends to lurk deep near the seafloor except for sunning themselves occasionally during the hours of sunlight.

 Both the eyes of a swordfish and the bill itself are huge.
 The sword-like bill is much broader and longer than those of a sailfish or marlin.
 The bottom half of the fish is white, while the top is brown.
 The body is vast, and the tail is forked, making a powerful fish when attempting to battle it to the surface.